dpaniukov/dpaniukov.github.io/_posts/2016-07-14-three-level-analysis-with-fsl-and-ants-2.md

     pass
 {% endhighlight %}

-I prefer to input from the command line which subjects to run, because it is easier to parallel your jobs.
+I prefer to input from the command line which subjects to run because it is easier to parallel your jobs.
 {% highlight python %}
 subj_list=str(sys.argv[1])
 {% endhighlight %}